Formula for Your Mind

 “The God of peace will soon crush Satan under your feet…” Romans 16:20

-Have we forgotten that?
 Have we forgotten that Jesus said that the Holy Spirit dwells within us and that He intercedes for us continually in Heaven?

 “Christ Jesus… is at the right hand of God, who indeed is interceding for us.”
 Romans 8:34